Fort Wayne Endocrinology

 Thyroid disorders affect more than 12% of adults, but women have a higher chance of developing them when compared to men.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, have extensive experience diagnosing and treating all thyroid disorders, eliminating the hormone imbalances that affect your health and well-being.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, have extensive experience diagnosing and treating all thyroid disorders, eliminating the hormone imbalances that affect your health and well-being.
 Seeking early treatment helps you avoid complications such as heart disease, infertility, and high cholesterol.
-To schedule an appointment, call the office in Fort Wayne, Indiana, or use the online booking feature today.
+To schedule an appointment, call the office in Fort Wayne, Indiana 260-436-1248

 Your thyroid gland produces three vital hormones.
 One of them supports your bone health by regulating calcium levels.
 The other two, referred to as thyroid hormones, regulate every system in your body, from your metabolism and heart rate to your body weight and muscle mass.